Vaishnavi-Karil/Next-Projects/README.md

-Assigning task to a team in round robin manner
+Assigning task to a team in round robin manner:
-Front End:
 There should be 2 fields
 1. Textarea for inputting task
 2. Dropdown for selecting team